epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ### Conditional statements

-- An `if` statement instructs the program to execute a code block only if a condition is true.
+- An `if` statement instructs the program to execute a code block only if a specified condition is true.
 - `if-else` statements allow you to execute one block of code if a condition is true and another block if it is false.
 - The `elif` keyword can be used to add multiple conditions.
+It is easy to overlook some condition in

 ### `while` loops

 - `while` loops repeat a code block as long as a condition remains true.
 - They are useful for repeating actions until a certain condition is met.
-- The actions inside the loop body usually affect the condition (for example a counter or a user input).
+- The actions inside the loop body usually affect the condition.
+  (for example a counter or a user input).
 - You can make an iternal loop with `while True:` and also exit the loop with `break` statement.

 ### `for` loops